えいたんごクイズ

 囚人は城での長年の投獄に耐えた。

-After his release from durance, he could barely remember freedom.
+After his release from durance, he could barely remember what freedom felt like.

 durance の類義語・関連語